The approximate gravitational lensing multiple plane mass sheet degeneracy: Multiple plane lens equation derivations

 \subsection{Cosmological external convergence expression}

-The matrices $M(w_2,w_1) $ introduced in the previous section encode external convergence and shear coming from LSS between comoving distance $w_1$ and $w_2$.
+The matrices $M(w_2,w_1) $ introduced in this appendix encode external convergence and shear coming from LSS between comoving distance $w_1$ and $w_2$.
 To make this apparent, we can write them in the following way

 where $\kappa(w_2,w_1)$, $\gamma_i(w_2, w_1)$ are the external convergence and shears between metric comoving distances $w_1$ and $w_2$.
 Explicitly,

 In particular,

 We want now to find an expression for $\kappa(w_2,w_1)$ given a (flat $ \Lambda $CDM) cosmology.
 Use